samthiele/squizz/help.md

 # About
-Squizz is prototype application that gathers social and environmental data and combines them in a way that lets you explore mining's potential impact in Europe.
+Squizz is a prototype application that gathers social and environmental data and combines them in a way that lets you explore mining's potential impact in Europe.

 It aims to help identify and explore the various pathways by which mining can have positive and negative impacts, to facilitate the creation of [shared value](https://www.sharedvalue.org/about/what-is-shared-value/) rather than conflict.

-While hugely challenging, identifying regions where which mining can help co-create mutual benefits (to society and the environment) is crucial to ensure sustainable and geopolitically secure supply of the raw materials used by society.
+While hugely challenging, identifying regions where mining can help co-create mutual benefits (to society and the environment) is crucial to ensure sustainable and geopolitically secure supply of the raw materials used by society.

 # How can I use Squizz?